 The Strain On Computers

 The computers we have today, while still impressive in their own right, simply do not possess the processing power required to generate a fully immersive digital world.
 Our current reality comprises an enormous bulk of experiences that we go through every second of every day; from temperature to smells to the texture of the things we touch.
-Therefore, to create a world that’s so similar to ours in terms of sensory, visual, and interactive information, a computer would have to process huge amounts of data very quickly and seamlessly, lest an error appears and shatter the immersion.
+Therefore, to create a world that’s so similar to ours in terms of sensory, visual, and interactive information, a computer would have to process huge amounts of data very quickly and seamlessly, lest an error appear and shatter the immersion.
 As of right now, no computer in the world has the ability to handle the strain of all that information – but perhaps one day, if we manage to create a computer with a high enough processing ability, we might draw closer to a fully immersive VR world.

 The Biological Feats Needed

 When it comes to a Full Dive VR experience, it’s important to recognize that it’s not just technological science that is required – VR is also, at a fundamental level, entangled with a certain degree of biology.
-If we were to enter a world as real as our own, we need to be able to feel it – to touch surfaces, to distinguish smells, to taste the food we sample, and to feel the earth crunch beneath our feet.
-In other words, a lot of what would make Full Dive VR possible is the sensory aspect of it – and that would require quite a large degree of involvement from our sensory nervous system.
+If we were to enter a world as real as our own, we need to be able to feel it – to touch surfaces, to distinguish smells, to taste the food we sample and to feel the earth crunch beneath our feet.
+In other words, a lot of what would make Full Dive VR possible is the sensory aspect of it – and that would require a quite a large degree of involvement from our sensory nervous system.

 Currently, the sensory nervous system – and honestly the entire nervous system as a whole – is something that is not often tampered with.
-Responsible for connecting our brain to the literal rest of our body, the sensory nervous system allows us to actually feel the environment we exist in; from temperatures to textures to pain (hence its name: sensory).
+Responsible for connecting our brain to the literal rest of our body, the sensory nervous system allows us to actually feel the environment we exist in; from temperatures to textures to pain (hence it’s name: sensory).
 Therefore, to actually ‘feel’ a VR world as real as our own, astronomical feats in biology would have to be accomplished; such as the hooking of our complex and incredibly intricate nervous system to a technological device.
 Not to mention, if something goes wrong in the tinkering of our nervous system, we could very well lose the ability to feel certain things – or even contract some very unpleasant neurological disorders.
 With our current insufficient biological knowledge, the risks are simply not worth it.